arsendovlatyan/gevorg.github.com/_posts/2011-05-01-experiments.md

  - Implementation was based on [lighthttpd].
  - It was written in [PHP].
- - It was hosted on [Slichost] slice.
+ - It was hosted on [Slicehost] slice.

 ## The second version